adityadande/rasa-bot/README.md

 ## Version Information

-### Current Version: 1.1.0 (2025-04-07)
+### Current Version: 1.2.0

 This version includes:
-- Handling for unclear queries
-- Dynamic response generation based on available resume data
-- Enhanced error handling

-### Important: Training and Running the Servers

-**Before using the chatbot, you MUST follow these steps in order:**
+- Streamlined configuration by removing unnecessary utterances and stories
+- Focused on resume-related functionality
+- Improved code organization and maintainability

+### Important Setup Instructions
+Before running any commands, you must:

-1. **Train the model with the latest data**:
+1. **Train the model**:
    ```bash
    rasa train
    ```
-   This creates a new model file in the `models/` directory.
+   This creates a new model with all the latest changes.

 2. **Start the Rasa server** (in one terminal):
    ```bash
    rasa run --enable-api --cors "*"
    ```
-   This starts the main Rasa server on http://localhost:5005.
+   This starts the main server on http://localhost:5005.

 3. **Start the action server** (in another terminal):
    ```bash
    rasa run actions
    ```
    This starts the action server on http://localhost:5055.

-4. **Test the chatbot** by opening the `rasa_chat.html` file in a web browser.

 For more detailed version information, see [VERSION.md](VERSION.md).